Skip to content

 Across all 289 tools:

-Key insight: Nearly two-thirds of AI tools offer a freemium model.
-The "try before you buy" approach dominates the market because the marginal cost of serving a free user is low (API costs aside), and conversion from free to paid is the primary growth engine.
+Nearly two-thirds of AI tools offer a freemium model.
+Makes sense -- the marginal cost of a free user is low, and free-to-paid conversion drives growth.

-The 14% that are completely free are mostly open-source projects, research tools, or tools subsidized by a larger platform (like Google's AI features bundled into Workspace).
+The 14% that are completely free are mostly open-source projects, research tools, or tools bundled into a bigger platform (Google's AI in Workspace, for example).

 Average Price by Category